South Wentworthville

 South Wentworthville has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.2% of all households, including 42.9% couples with children, 18.6% couples without children, and 13.5% single parent families.
-Non-family households account for the remaining 23.8%, with lone person households at 20.5% and group households comprising 3.4%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.
+Family households account for 76.2% of all households, including 42.9% couples with children, 18.6% couples without children, and 13.5% single parent families.
+Non-family households make up the remaining 23.8%, consisting of 20.5% lone person households and 3.4% group households.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households